praachic/comm4190_F25_Tutor_Task/README.md

 1.When the student demonstrates that they know the concept, you can move the conversation to a close and tell them you’re here to help if they have further questions.

 **Revised Prompt Eval:**
 This revision partially worked.
 The tutor now set up questions in a very no-nonsense way such that i did not have a natural opportunity to ask distracting questions.
 As such, I actually went through a whole round of its tutoring without getting it off topic.
-That being said, once I was able to finally distract it, it was stil
+That being said, once I was able to finally distract it, it was still unable to get me back on track.